prospective-io/airflow-docker-example/readme.md

     docker exec -it airflow-docker-example_scheduler_1 /bin/bash

-## Complex case: build a custom image on top of the official Airflow image
+## Complex cases: build a custom image on top of the official Airflow image

-TBC

-## GCP credentials

-1. Using you own account: TBC

-2. Using a service account: TBC
+### Additional Python dependencies

+If you need Python packages / libraries that aren't shipped with Airflow, you will need to use a custom image.
+In this case:

+1. Put your requirements in `requirements.txt`.
+2. In the Dockerfile in this folder, uncomment these  two lines

+       COPY requirements.txt /
+       RUN pip3 install -r /requirements.txt --user

+3. Build the image `docker build --tag airflow-test .`.
+4. In docker-compose.yml, replace the `image: apache/airflow` lines with `image: airflow-test`

+Every time you make change `requirements.txt`, you will have to re-build the container.